 Table of Contents

-The kitchen is probably the most important room in an apartment, and the one most buyers give attention to.
-It’s hard for it to compete if your lighting, appliances, and décor are some years behind the current styles.
+The kitchen is probably the most important room in an apartment, and most buyers pay attention to it.
+It’s hard to compete if your lighting, appliances, and décor are some years behind the current styles.
 A good start would be to upgrade your appliances with high-end brands like Bosch, Sub-Zero, and Liebherr.
 Recessed lighting is currently a hot item that buyers expect to see.
 Also good are customized cabinets and drawers with space-saving designs, soft-close doors, and automatic lights.

 People accumulate a lot of things over the years in a home.
-Some of those things might be treasured by the current owner but to most buyers, they’re just clutter.
-Home sellers often struggle with removing beloved possessions and changing the apartment to suit the most buyers but if you want to sell it’s got to be done.
+The current owner might treasure some of those things, but they just clutter to most buyers.
+Home sellers often struggle with removing beloved possessions and changing the apartment to suit the most buyers, but if you want to sell, it’s got to be done.
 This is especially so for any heavy furnishings as they impede a potential buyers’ ability to visualize living there.
-Hiring a professional home stager at this point will help in deciding what should stay and what should go.
+Hiring a professional home stager will help decide what should stay and what should go.